Last updated: May 29, 2026

 If you are denied, delayed, or overwhelmed

 If you feel stuck, call 2-1-1 and ask for backup help in your county.
-A senior center, food pantry, legal aid office, or hospital social worker may also give a warm referral.
-For local meal sites, use our Florida senior centers guide.
-If care needs are growing, compare options through our Home care payment guide or our Assisted living payment guide.
+A senior center, food pantry, legal aid office, hospital social worker, faith group, or local nonprofit may also give a warm referral.

 What is the main phone number for Florida Area Agencies on Aging?